Our Team

 By cultivating a space to explore abolition in the body, Charles helps facilitate room for authentic expression of self, allowing for presence in our collective humanity and through this process community is created.

-Rev. Jess Cook, Coordinating Minister
+Rev. Jess Cook, Community Chaplain

 (ey/em or they/them)